mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 ``when`` statement.

-In the :ref:`bouncing-ball` example, we saw a case where ``expr`` was not a (scalar) conditional expression but rather a vector of conditional expressions.
+In the :ref:`bouncing-ball` example, we saw a case where ``expr`` was not a (scalar) conditional expression, but rather a vector of conditional expressions.
 Recall from that discussion that the ``when`` statement becomes active if **any** of the conditions in the vector of expressions becomes true.